No states requiring student COVID vaccinations this school year - NewsBreak

 Masks, on the other hand, are optional almost everywhere.

-Only four of the largest 500 school districts in the country will mandate masks when instruction begins.‘We’re not doing anything wrong’: City of Norman finds backyard pool rentals in violation of law
+Only four of the largest 500 school districts in the country will mandate masks when instruction begins.Caught on video: Driver runs over man who crashed scooter, then takes off

 Philadelphia schools will require them for the first ten days, but could drop the regulations after that.
 The other outliers are in Jefferson county, Kentucky; Prince George’s County in Maryland and Newark, New Jersey.